pawelkw/AndroidQuickStart/README.md

 * Fully configured Android Studio project
 * Proguard config

+#Library branches (lib_xyz)
+The git repository contains special lib_xyz branches which contain additional libraries that you can use.
+In order to use them all you need to do is merge the desired library branch with the master branch.
+For example:

+        git merge lib_ormlite
+Bam!
+You now have a fully configured ORM mapper in your project!
+It's just that simple and clean.
+Don't worry about conflicts.
+The repository is designed in such way that you should not get any, unless you've modified the core files.

 #FAQ
 __1. I've build the ReleaseUnsigned artifact but i can't install the ouput APK on my device.
 I get the ``INSTALL_PARSE_FAILED_NO_CERTIFICATES`` error.__